oliverbebber/WGU-D335-Intro-to-Python/README.md

 ![WGU](https://img.shields.io/badge/WGU-D335-blue)
 ![Status](https://img.shields.io/badge/Status-In%20Progress-yellow)

-Welcome to my repository for the **Introduction to Programming in Python (D335)** course at **Western Governor's University**!
+Welcome to my repository for the **Introduction to Programming in Python (D335)** course at **Western Governors University**!
 This repo includes **ungraded** code & exercises, as well as my personal notes as I learn the fundamentals of Python programming.

 # 📚 About the Course